-S.N.Kondekar
+Sachin N.Kondekar

-Department of Mathematics, Degloor College Degloor
+Department of Mathematics, Degloor College, Degloor

-ABSTRACT: In this paper, we discuss the existence Result for Fractional Order Nonlinear Quadratic Functional Differential Equation in \mathcal{R}+ by using hybrid fixed point theorem due to B.C.Dhage.
+ABSTRACT: In this paper, we discuss the Locally Attractivity for Fractional Order Nonlinear Quadratic Functional Differential Equation in \mathcal{R}+ .
 For this we consider the first order nonlinear quadratic functional differential equation.

-KEYWORDS: Banach algebras, hybridfixed point theorem, Quadratic functional differential equation, and existence result.
+KEYWORDS: Banach algebras, hybridfixed point theorem, Quadratic functional differential equation, and Locally Attractivity result.

-Received 06 Jan., 2023; Revised 17 Jan., 2023; Accepted 19 Jan., 2023 © The author(s) 2023.
+Received 07 Apr., 2024; Revised 15 Apr., 2024; Accepted 18 Apr., 2024 © The author(s) 2024.
 Published with open access at www.questjournals.org

-I. INTRODUCTION:
+2.1 INTRODUCTION:

-In Literature several authors for various aspects of the solutions are studying the nonlinear differential and integral equations.
+In Literature many authors for various aspects of the solutions are studying the nonlinear differential and integral equations.
 Fractional order differential and integral equations play a very important role in many applications of real word problem.
 The study of nonlinear fractional differential equations had been made extensively in the literature by several authors all over the world and now it has become the core part of the nonlinear analysis.
-The development of nonlinear fractional differential and integral equations though vast growing topic in the subject of nonlinear differential and integral functions [20-25].
+The development of nonlinear fractional differential and integral equations though vast growing topic in the subject of nonlinear differential and integral functions, Moreover the theory of Differential and Integral equations is rapidly developing using the tools of Topology, Functional Analysis and Fixed point theory[20-25].